nikgregory/shiny-octo-eureka/at_subtheme/css/_README.txt

 Adaptivetheme 7.x-3.x has two "modes" - Development mode and Production mode.
 Depending on what mode you are in the stylesheets will load differently.

-Mode changes automatically depending on CSS aggregation settings.
+ode changes automatically depending on CSS aggregation settings.
 When CSS aggregation is ON, the its in Production mode.

 If you don't know what CSS aggregation is, looke here: